janaagaard75/skoleglaede-nu-pung/README.md

 ## To Do

 - Slide to confirm
-- Better layout
+- Ability to put amount in bank
+  - Both amounts on the front page ("konto" and "opsparing")
+  - Icons: Credit card and bank
-  - Margins
+  - 500/1000/2000
-  - Text sizes
+- Reset button
-  - Square camera lens
+  - 4000 to start with
+  - No need for a reser QR code
-- Persist the amount when the app is restarted
+- Persist the state when the app is restarted
 - Actual hash check
+- TestFlight.
+- How is this done on Android?
-- Persist the amount when the app is updated
+- Persist the state when the app is updated(?)